Chatnaut/Arclight/README.md

 To create the SSL Certificate and Apache configuration file run the following command, changing your domain name.
 You will be asked for an email address and you will be given an option to either redirect all traffic to the HTTPS protocol or not.
 #sudo certbot --apache -d server1.arclight.org

-Now login to your VM Dashboard.
+Now login to your Arclight Dashboard.
 Go to the settings page and add the location of the Let’s Encrypt certificate file and key file and submit your changes.
 Below is the location created for server1.arclight.org

 Certificate file: /etc/letsencrypt/live/server1.arclight.org/fullchain.pem
 Key file: /etc/letsencrypt/live/server1.arclight.org/privkey.pem